sanagnos/define/README.md

 The scope is to shorten workflows on class definitions with shared interfaces for x-module compatibility & DRYness.

-The approach is inline with Javascript's orthogonal take on type-checking.
+The approach is inline with Javascript's laconism & orthogonal take on type-checking.

 ## Getting started
 ```javascript